SmartTechAIResearch/Demo.TFLite/arduinoide/Readme.md

 Make sure that all the settings under the tab 'tools' are equal to those in the screenshot.
 ![](https://i.imgur.com/G3Tp85O.png)

+Note: It could be you have to change the **Upload Speed** and the **Port** to another value.

 ## The code
-The project contains a few files with the complementary header files, these filles are all comming togheter in the "ArduinoCode".
-I will be going over every single file explaining what it does and why it's needed.
+The project contains a few files with the complementary header files, these filles are all comming together in the "ArduinoCode".
+We will be going over every single file explaining what it does and why it's needed.

 ### model.* file
 Obviously, in the model files, you can find everything related to the tflite model.
-These files aren't realy difficult to understand, they contain a C-array that represents the model.
-On arduino you do have to specify some the allocation of the model, this is done by adding a Data alignment attribute. this attribute will specify how and where the model should be located in memory.
+These files aren't really difficult to understand, they contain a C-array that represents the model.
+On Arduino/ESP32 you do have to specify some the allocation of the model, this is done by adding a Data alignment attribute.
+This attribute will specify how and where the model should be located in memory.

 ### ArduinoCode.ino
-This is the hearth of the project, here everything comes togheter.
+This is the heart of the project, here everything comes together.
 First of all, we have all the imports that need to be done to get all the tensorflow methods, model files and other...
 ``` Arduino
 #include <TensorFlowLite.h>
 #include "arduino.h"